-As many musicians have been involved with The Sheep Fiends over several decades, there are always a wide variety of genres being explored, though I notice increasing gravitation towards more progressive rock sounds.
-The The Sheep Fiends Fiends explore a wide range of emotion, both light and dark.
-Music being the cathartic expressions reflecting immediate dreams, joys,
+As many musicians have been involved with The Sheep Fiends over three decades, there are always a wide variety of influences and genres to explore, though I notice increasing gravitation towards more progressive rock sounds.
+The Sheep Fiends Fiends explore a wide range of emotion, both light and dark.
+Music often being the cathartic expressions that often reflect immediate